 Informal reminder – Within two days of late payment, the debtor will be informally reminded in person or by telephone that they owe money to the nursery.

-First reminder letter – If the debt is yet to be paid one week after an informal reminder, a formal letter will be sent to the debtor.
+First reminder letter – If the debt is yet to be paid one week after an informal reminder, a formal reminder will be sent to the debtor by e-mail and a £10 fine invoiced.

-Second reminder letter – If the debt is yet to be paid one week after a first formal reminder, a second formal letter will be sent to the debtor.
+Second reminder letter – If the debt is yet to be paid one week after a first formal reminder, a second formal letter will be sent to the debtor and a further £10 fine invoiced.
 These letters allow the debtor every opportunity to settle their debt and ensure the nursery can prove all reasonable steps have been taken to recover the debt should the issue proceed further.

 Final reminder letter – If no response is received following the second reminder, the nursery will send a letter to the debtor advising them that they will be referring the matter to the LA to consider legal action.
 This letter will be sent by recorded delivery to ensure the debtor has had every chance to respond.
+Fines of £10 per week will continue to accrue.

 Possible legal action – If no payment is made, and the governing board decides to escalate the matter to the LA, the LA will decide whether to take legal action against the debtor.